Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/README.md

 Copyright © 2016-2017 Medical Image Analysis Laboratory, University Hospital Center and University of Lausanne (UNIL-CHUV), Switzerland

-This software is distributed under the open-source license Modified BSD.
+This software is distributed under the open-source BSD 3-Clause License.
+See LICENSE file for details.

 * Please acknowledge this software in any work reporting results using MIALSRTK by citing the following articles: